A skills-based course for those seeking to improve their command of the English language for use in an academic context.

 - (i) Health Sciences First Year students must sit a compulsory English diagnostic test in late February.
-Students who do not pass the test will be required to enrol in ENGL 126. (ii) Students who complete Foundation Year in June and intend to enrol in Health Sciences First Year the next year should not select ENGL126 in Semester 2 of the same year as Foundation Year.
+Students who do not pass the test will be required to enrol in ENGL126. (ii) Students who completed the Foundation Studies Certificate in June and intend to enrol in Health Sciences First Year the next year should not select ENGL126 in Semester 2 of the same year as the Foundation Studies Certificate.

 - Teaching staff

 - Teaching Arrangements